mattlianje/pipeviz/README.md

 - Data moves between different databases, warehouses, messages brokers, RPC services and API's
 - Teams own pipelines independently, with no shared runtime

-Pipeviz is a dead simple reorientation.
+Pipeviz is a simple reorientation.
 It says: **_"You already know your pipelines and tables.
 Just declare them"_**

 Each team owns a `pipeviz.json` that they generate how best they see fit (preferably at compile time) ... you merge them, you get the map.